-- 9.1 Ventilation systems shall be provided to dispose of heat from transformer total losses without creating a temperature rise that exceeds the transformer rating. - 9.2 The owner is responsible for maintaining the vault ventilation system to ensure proper and continued operation. - 9.3 Method of ventilation - 9.3.1.
-Utility in-building vaults shall be mechanically ventilated. - 9.3.2.
-Positive or negative pressure ventilation systems shall supply air for in-building vaults. - 9.3.3.
+- 9.1 Ventilation systems shall be provided to dispose of heat from transformer total losses without creating a temperature rise that exceeds the transformer rating. - 9.2 The owner is responsible for maintaining the vault ventilation system to ensure proper and continued operation.

+9.3 Method of ventilation

+9.3.1.
+Utility in-building vaults shall be mechanically ventilated.
+9.3.2.
+Positive or negative pressure ventilation systems shall supply air for in-building vaults.
+9.3.3.
 Ventilation system shall supply a minimum of 1.6 cfm of air per kVA of transformer capacity.
 SCL may require ventilation system to be independently tested and verified to meet requirements at contractor's expense.

-9.4 Location

-- 9.4.1.
+Location 9.4.1.
 Exhaust ventilation openings and duct terminations shall be located a minimum of 9 ft above adjoining grade and finished walking surfaces.
+Exhaust openings and duct terminations shall be located a minimum of 10 feet from fire escapes, means of egress.

-Exhaust openings and duct terminations shall be located a minimum of 10 feet from fire escapes, means of egress, combustible materials, any doors (except SCL doors), windows, or openings, and property lines.
-Confirm additional exhaust clearances with the Authority Having Jurisdiction. - 9.4.2.
+terminations shall be located a minimum of 10 feet from fire escapes, means of egr combustible materials, any doors (except SCL doors), windows, or openings, and property lines.
+Confirm additional exhaust clearances with the Authority Having Jurisdiction.

+- 9.4.2.
 Exhaust outlets shall be located on the exterior of the building. - 9.5 Arrangement (of ventilation equipment) - 9.5.1.
 Fans and thermostats - 9.5.1.1.
 The in-building vault ventilation fans shall be installed outside of the vault. - 9.5.1.2.
 The in-building vault ventilation fans shall be controlled by thermostats located inside the vault. - 9.5.1.3.
 Remote temperature controller shall be installed. - 9.5.1.4.
 A dedicated thermostat will activate the fans at 70 degrees F. - 9.5.1.5.
 The second dedicated thermostat will turn off the fans at 140 degrees F. - 9.5.1.6.
 Thermostats shall be analog (dial) type (Honeywell T631A-C type Farm-O-Stat, Model No. T631A1022).
 Locate thermostats on an interior wall within 3 ft of an entry door, 5 ft above finished floor, and in dead air space.
-Confirm final location with SCL inspector prior to rough-in. - 9.5.1.7.
-Looped Radial (URD)/Network-Ready: Install a combination visible/audible alarm (Edwards Signal 868STRR-N5) and connect it to a dedicated circuit.
-Install a sign outside of the vault below the alarm that reads "If alarm operates, call Seattle City Light at 206-625-4448."
-See SCL 7651.25.
-If the ventilation system becomes inoperable or does not turn on at 70°F, or if the vault temperature exceeds 140°F, the visible alarm shall be configured to activate.
-Confirm with SCL inspector whether the audible alarm function is required. - 9.5.1.8.
-Network: No visible or audible customer installed alarm required.
-SCL installs monitoring equipment. - 9.5.1.9.
-The building owner is responsible for providing power and maintaining the vault ventilation system, including the fans. - 9.5.1.10.
-Looped Radial (URD): The building owner may monitor vault fan alarm signal, but shall not control vault fan or alarm.
+Confirm final location with SCL inspector prior to rough-in.